 In 1999, the women's handball national team won the World Championships.

-In 2000, the Norway women's national team won the Olympic Football Tournament.
-The men's national football team also participated in the European Championship in 2000.
+In 2000, the women's national team won the Olympic Football Tournament.
+In 2000, the men's national football team participated in the European Championship.

 Public healthcare in Norway is free after an annual charge of around 2000 kroner for those over 16.